Jon Champion

 Jonathan Martin Champion (born 23 May 1965) is a British sports commentator currently working as an association football commentator for ESPN and NBC Sports.
-Champion is a well-established and experienced commentator who has also worked for the BBC and ITV over the last 20 years.
-Champion currently covers the FA Cup for ESPN, the Premier League for NBC Sports, and the 2024 national USA women's soccer team at the Olympics for USA/Peacock, sharing commentating duties with prior Olympic gold medalist Julie Foudy.
+Champion is a well-established and experienced commentator who has also worked for the BBC and ITV.
+He currently covers the FA Cup for ESPN and the Premier League for NBC Sports.

 Early life

 Jonathan Martin Champion was born on 23 May 1965 in Harrogate, West Riding of Yorkshire.

 BBC Sport

 Champion joined BBC Sport in the late 1980s and worked as a football commentator on BBC Radio Five Live between 1992 and 1996.
 He worked alongside Alan Green, Mike Ingham, Ron Jones, Rob Hawthorne, and Jonathan Legard covering Premier League, FA Cup, League Cup, and Football League matches for the network.
 During this time, Champion commentated on the 1994 and 1996 First Division play-off Finals, and the 1996 UEFA Champions League Final between Juventus and Ajax.
-His fellow commentator on that evening was future ITV colleague Peter Drury.

 In 1995, an opportunity arose to further Champion's career at the BBC.
 John Motson took a three-month break from his role as a commentator on Match of the Day, allowing Champion to be drafted in to cover.
 Champion spent the whole of the 1995–1996 season combining his Five Live duties with appearances as a commentator on Match of the Day.
 He was successful enough to move across to TV permanently the following season, after Clive Tyldesley left the BBC and rejoined ITV.

 Champion spent five seasons between 1996 and 2001 as a full-time member of the BBC's commentary team, covering edited highlights of the Premier League and the FA Cup, in addition to occasional matches from the UEFA Cup.
-At the 1998 World Cup, Champion commentated on highlights of England's 2nd Round exit at the hands of Argentina.
 He also commentated on rugby league Challenge Cup games on BBC television, typically taking the televised Sunday game of each round with Ray French commentating on the Saturday game.
+From 2000 to 2003 Champion also worked on the BBC's cricket radio programme Test Match Special.